3.48%

 Regular salaried employees can submit any of the 2 combinations below:

-No, there aren’t personal loans designed for students without an income.
+No, there aren’t personal loans for students without an income.
 Most students can get hold of education loans (i.e. study loans) with the help of a guarantor who’s gainfully employed.

 Nope, getting rejected for a personal loan doesn’t hurt your credit score per se.
 However, a hard inquiry stemming from multiple lenders’ assessment of your credit report within a short period could potentially hurt your credit score temporarily.